-Commented [A32]: We need to define oriented.
+Commented [A41]: We need to define oriented.
 Maybe use Front Elevation (a term in Article 2) and add to that definition?

-3.2.10.4-8 Unit Building Multiplex
+3.2.10.
+Multiplex

 A Multiplex is small multi-unit residential building.
-Whether built as a stand-alone building or as part of a complex, small apartment buildings typically are no taller than the peak of the roof of houses-and apartment houses in the surrounding neighborhood and approximatelyabout the footprint of two mid-large attached house building types.
+Whether built as a stand-alone building or as part of a complex, small apartment buildings typically are no taller than the peak of the roof of houses in the surrounding neighborhood and approximately the footprint of two midlarge attached house building types.